epfl-dlab/youtube_embeddings/README.md

 This will generate a line plot if `--tune` is not used and a heat map for the opposite case, where the figures will represent the accuracy score of the classifier for the selected models.

-`--path_dataset <String>`: Specify the path to the dataset.
+- `--path_dataset <String>`: Specify the path to the dataset.
 Should be the same dataset that is used in step 1.

-`--path_write_data <String>`: Specify the path to the directory where the user wants to save all the intermediate results.
+- `--path_write_data <String>`: Specify the path to the directory where the user wants to save all the intermediate results.
 Should be the same `path_write_data` that is used in step 1. *Default value: /dlabdata1/youtube_large/olam/data/test/*

-`--n_min_sub_classifier <int>`: Specify the threshold for the minimum number of subscrbers for relevant channels of videos in the classification task. *Default value: None*
+- `--n_min_sub_classifier <int>`: Specify the threshold for the minimum number of subscrbers for relevant channels of videos in the classification task. *Default value: None*

-`--n_min_views_classifier <int>`: Specify the threshold for the minimum number of views for relevant videos in the classification task. *Default value: 10000*
+- `--n_min_views_classifier <int>`: Specify the threshold for the minimum number of views for relevant videos in the classification task. *Default value: 10000*

-`--n_top_vid_per_combination <int>`: Specify the threshold for selecting the number videos with the most views for each combination of `category`, `uploaded_year` and `channel_id` for topic modelling.
+- `--n_top_vid_per_combination <int>`: Specify the threshold for selecting the number videos with the most views for each combination of `category`, `uploaded_year` and `channel_id` for topic modelling.
 Must be the same as `n_top_vid_per_combination` used in step 1. *Default value: 20*

-`--min_n_topic <int>`: Specify the minimum number of topics for the LDA model.
+- `--min_n_topic <int>`: Specify the minimum number of topics for the LDA model.
 One classifier per model will be created and accuracies for each classifier are compared. *Default value: None*

-`--max_n_topic <int>`: Specify the maximum number of topics for the LDA model.
+- `--max_n_topic <int>`: Specify the maximum number of topics for the LDA model.
 One classifier per model will be created and accuracies for each classifier are compared. *Default value: None*

-`--tune`: Boolean that indicate that tuning the document concentration and topic concentration will be performed.
+- `--tune`: Boolean that indicate that tuning the document concentration and topic concentration will be performed.
 Required n_topic_tune. *Default value: False*

-`--n_topic_tune <int>`: Specify the number of topics on which document concentration and topic concentration will be tuned. *Default value: None*
+- `--n_topic_tune <int>`: Specify the number of topics on which document concentration and topic concentration will be tuned. *Default value: None*

-`--n_jobs <int>`: Specify the number of jobs for transforming the data for the classifier from the LDA model. *Default value: 4*
+- `--n_jobs <int>`: Specify the number of jobs for transforming the data for the classifier from the LDA model. *Default value: 4*

-`--executor_mem <int>`: Specify the memory in g for each executor. *Default value: 4*
+- `--executor_mem <int>`: Specify the memory in g for each executor. *Default value: 4*

-`--driver_mem <int>`: Specify the memory in g for the driver. *Default value: 64*
+- `--driver_mem <int>`: Specify the memory in g for the driver. *Default value: 64*

+### Step 5: Get the visualisation of the topic models

+In order to get a nice representation of the LDA model, the user can run the following notebook : `notebook/visualisation_lda.ipynb`

+The visualisation of our model with 55 topics can be found [here](https://htmlpreview.github.io/?https://github.com/olivierlam97/EPFL-SemesterProject-YouTube/blob/master/html/model55.html)

+The visualisation of our model with 110 topics can be found [here](https://htmlpreview.github.io/?https://github.com/olivierlam97/EPFL-SemesterProject-YouTube/blob/master/html/model110.html)

 ## Author